voltrondata/sqlflite/README.md

            --tty \
            --init \
            --publish 31337:31337 \
+           --env TLS_ENABLED="1" \
            --env FLIGHT_PASSWORD="flight_password" \
            --env PRINT_QUERIES="1" \
            --env INIT_SQL_COMMANDS="SET threads = 1; SET memory_limit = '1GB';" \
            --pull missing \
            voltrondata/flight-sql:latest
 ```

+You can also specify a file containing initialization SQL commands by setting environment variable: `INIT_SQL_COMMANDS_FILE` to the path of the file containing the SQL commands - example value: `/tmp/init.sql`.
+The file must be mounted inside the container.

 **Note**: for the DuckDB back-end - the following init commands are automatically run for you:
 `SET autoinstall_known_extensions = true; SET autoload_known_extensions = true;`